-Although almost anyone can participate in the instructors’ training workshop, only qualified participants will be certified to teach after they have successfully completed Steps 1 to 5 below.
+Although almost anyone can participate in the instructors’ training workshop, only qualified participants will be certified to teach after they have successfully completed Steps 1 to 5 below (at either in person or virtual workshops by authorized master trainers).
 Please enquire with the master trainer who will be conducting the workshop for more information.

 2. Prepare for your workshop: click here for details.

-We are proud that our programs are supported by many organisations worldwide, including the Centers for Disease Control and Prevention (www.cdc.org), the National Council on Aging and arthritis foundations and many organisations around world.
+We are proud that our programs are supported by many organizations worldwide, including the Centers for Disease Control and Prevention, the National Council on Aging and arthritis foundations and many others around world.
 The quality of our programs and instructors are the reason for this level of support.
 Updating is a necessary part to maintain our professional status.
 Our standards and educational programs are constantly monitored and improved.
-Those instructors who allow the qualification to lapse are not authorised to use Dr Lam and the Institute’s name in their advertising.
+Those instructors who allow the qualification to lapse are not authorized to use Dr Lam and the Institute’s name in their teaching and advertising.